-Learn everything about Chateau Cissac, Haut Medoc with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Chateau Cissac, Haut Medoc with wine tasting notes, and wine with food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Cissac History, Overview

 Chateau Cissac has been in the hands of the Vialard family since 1895.
-Chateau Cissac, which takes its name from the commune where it is situated in, in the Haut Medoc appellation was created when two vineyards were combined.
-The initial purchase of Chateau Martiny by Jacques Mondon was enlarged in 1899, when they purchased Chateau Abiet in 1899.
+Chateau Cissac, which takes its name from the commune where it is situated in.
+The Haut Medoc appellation was created when two vineyards were combined.
+The grand chateau was built in 1769.
+The initial purchase of Chateau Martiny by Jacques Mondon which took place in 1895 was enlarged when they purchased Chateau Abiet in 1899.

 Those two vineyards were brought together to create what we know of as Chateau Cissac today.

 The wines of Chateau Cissac have sold well in England for decades.
 This is thanks in part to Louis Vialard, who promoted the wines on a continuous basis to the British wine trade since the 1940s.
 In 1999, Chateau Cissac was modernized and for the first time, they enjoyed the use of temperature-controlled, fermentation vats.

 The vineyard of Chateau Cissac is planted to 70% Cabernet Sauvignon, 22% Merlot, and 8% Petit Verdot.
 The small amount of Malbec previously planted has been removed.
 The 50-hectare Left Bank vineyard of Chateau Cissac is located in the northern part of the appellation, not too distant from the border of the Pauillac and St. Estephe appellations.